Skip to content

 """

-conditions and corresponding results.
-Results can be python primitives like string,
+corresponding results.
+Results can be Python primitives (string, numbers, booleans),

 Args:

-expression.
-If omitted, and no case conditions are satisfied, the result
+If omitted and no conditions are satisfied, the result will be None

 Returns: